4ciemg/IEM-EQ-Guide/How to EQ/AutoEQ to targets.md

 # AutoEQ to targets ( )

 !!!info
 The simplest way to use EQ is by using AutoEQ, a project that aims to create automatic EQ presets using measurements and a specific target.
 There are various implementations of AutoEQ: in most cases, AutoEQ aims for the HarmanIE 2019 target.
+For more targets, refer to the [Rigs, Curves, & Targets](https://4ciemg.github.io/IEM-EQ-Guide/rigs-curves-targets/) section.
 The following sections cover most cases, and also have pros/cons added.
 AutoEQ has a wiki that explains how it functions, but in short, it aims to match the FR of a model to a chosen target in the range of 20Hz to 10kHz.
 For the guide, both the lower and upper limits will be used.
 !!!